Distributed Sparse Linear Regression under Communication Constraints: Simulations

-We now illustrate the advantages of using sums of signs instead of sums of votes, in terms of both support recovery and parameter estimation.
-In this simulation, we fixed $n=250$, $d=5000$, $M=100$ and $K=25$.
-The results in Figure \ref{f:fmeas_signs_vs_votes} show that using sums of signs is more accurate than sums of votes for low SNR values in the range $r\in[1/M, 0.1]$.
-Figure \ref{f:fmeas_signs_vs_votes} also shows that using $L=5K$ instead of $L=K$ significantly improves the accuracy of the support estimator, at the expense of increasing the communication.
-This illustrates the potential trade-offs between the accuracy of support estimation and communication.
+The following simulation compares sums of signs (Algorithm~\ref{alg:count_signed_votes}) to sums of votes (Algorithm~\ref{alg:count_votes}), in terms of support recovery and parameter estimation.
+As in the previous simulation, $n=250$, $d=5000$, $M=100$ and $K=20$.
+Figure \ref{fig:varying_SNR_knownPrec_signs} shows that sums of signs is more accurate than sums of votes for low SNR values in the range $r\in[1/M, 0.1]$.
+Figure \ref{fig:varying_SNR_knownPrec_signs} also shows that using $L=5K$ instead of $L=K$ significantly improves the accuracy of the support estimator, at the expense of increasing the communication.
+Hence, a small increase in the communication can improve considerably the accuracy of support and parameter estimators.